wazuh/wazuh-documentation/source/cloud-security/amazon/services/troubleshooting.rst

 **Solution**

 No credentials were provided to attempt to access to CloudWatch Logs or that the credentials provided don't grant access to CloudWatch Logs.
-Check the :ref:`Configuring AWS credentials <amazon_credentials>` section to learn more about the different options available and how to configure them.
+Check the :doc:`Configuring AWS credentials <prerequisites/credentials>` section to learn more about the different options available and how to configure them.

 There are no AWS alerts present in the Wazuh UI